collab-project/videojs-record/README.md

 - [RecordRTC.js](https://github.com/muaz-khan/RecordRTC) - Adds support for audio/video/GIF recording.

-And when recording audio-only, the following dependencies are also required:
+And when recording audio-only, the following dependencies are also required ( to visualize the audio waveform):

 - [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Provides a navigable waveform for audio files.
 Comes with a [microphone plugin](http://wavesurfer-js.org/plugins/microphone.html) used for realtime visualization of the microphone audio signal.
 - [videojs-wavesurfer](https://github.com/collab-project/videojs-wavesurfer) - Transforms Video.js into an audio-player.